 Which Disney Plus Marvel movies are the best?
 While it was a difficult task, we managed to pick our 10 favorite Disney Plus Marvel movies (listed in no particular order.)
 The good news is that most of the upcoming MCU lineup for 2021 and beyond will eventually make their way to Disney Plus as well.
-That includes the upcoming Black Widow film, which will debut on Disney Plus July 9, 2021 as a Premier Access film.
+That includes Black Widow, which is now available on Disney Plus as a Premier Access film.

 Don’t have Disney Plus?
 You can sign up with the link below.
 Unfortunately, there is no free trial anymore, but it’s quite affordable at just $7.99 a month.

 Editor’s note: We will be updating this list as more Disney Plus Marvel movies are added to the service.

 Avengers: Infinity War and Avengers: Endgame are basically two parts of the same massive (almost 6 hour) superhero epic.
 Now that the 2018-released Infinity War is finally available on Disney Plus, you can watch both parts without having to switch streaming services.
 Infinity War is basically the story of the main villain Thanos, played terrifically (with some motion capture animation) by Josh Brolin.
 He’s out to kill half of the living things in the universe, but he thinks he’s a hero for doing so.
 The Avengers try to stop him from getting access to the six Infinity Stones, which are needed by Thanos to carry out his task.

 The 2019 released Endgame reveals the aftermath of the first battle between The Avengers and Thanos.
 The first third of this three-hour movie is a post-apocalypse film, followed by a heist movie in the second third.
 It all leads to the last third of the movie, with the Earth’s superheroes battling Thanos’s army.
 Get your tissues ready.